 If you have a fixed energy tariff, the price of each kWh of gas and electricity will remain the same.

-Many confuse this with paying the same amount of money to your energy supplier energy month.
+Many confuse this with paying the same amount of money to your energy supplier every month.
 However, the price you pay per month depends on your overall energy usage.
 Fixed-rate energy tariffs are great for avoiding price increases when wholesale energy prices fluctuate.
 There are some drawbacks which will be highlighted further down.

 Benefits Of Fixed Energy Tariffs